Analyzing Gender Representation in Multilingual Models: Related Work

 Unlike previous works, we pay attention specifically to how gender is manifested in the representations, as a case study for the analysis of a concrete societal property.
 We do that by focusing on the information included in the representations themselves, rather than on downstream tasks.

 \paragraph{Gender Representation in Multilingual Models}

-To the best of our knowledge, no previous work focuses on the way gender is represented in multilingual models and the extent to which such representations are shared across languages.
+To the best of our knowledge, no previous work focuses on the way gender is represented in multilingual models and the extent to which such representations are shared across languages, with the single exception of \newcite{AB22}, who showed that information about gender---as well as other morphological attributes---is partially encoded in the same neurons across languages.

 Some work has been done on identifying and mitigating gender bias in languages other than English \cite{ZSZ19,BNG20}. \newcite{grammatical} identify and debias a new type of gender bias, unique to gender-marking languages. \newcite{gg_ryan} look at the relationships between the grammatical genders of inanimate nouns and their co-occurring adjectives and verbs.
-In \newcite{spanishbias}, the authors suggest a method for converting between masculine-inflected and feminine-inflected sentences in morphologically rich languages, and use them for counterfactual data augmentation in order to reduce gender stereotyping.

-\newcite{mbios} analyze gender bias in multilingual word embeddings, and evaluate it intrinsically and extrinsically.
+In \newcite{spanishbias}, the authors suggest a method for converting between masculine-inflected and feminine-inflected sentences in morphologically rich languages, and use them for counterfactual data augmentation in order to reduce gender stereotyping. \newcite{mbios} analyze gender bias in multilingual word embeddings, and evaluate it intrinsically and extrinsically.
 They point to several factors that influence the gender bias in multilingual embeddings, among which are the pretrained monolingual word embeddings, and the alignment method used.
 Additionally, \newcite{philipp_debias} focus on contextualized embeddings, analyze the gender representation in BERT, and also put efforts into English-Chinese cross lingual debiasing.
 Finally, \newcite{multi_ind} focus on Indian languages when debiasing multilingual embeddings.